Skip to content

 How to use themes

-The Dashboard model accepts the theme argument, where you can currently choose between a vizro_dark and a vizro_light theme.
-This theme will be applied on the entire dashboard and its charts/components.
-During run-time you can still switch between the themes via the toggle button in the upper-right corner of the dashboard.
+The Dashboard model accepts an optional theme argument, where you can choose between a vizro_dark and a vizro_light theme.
+If not specified then theme defaults to vizro_dark.
+The theme is applied to the entire dashboard and its charts/components when a user first loads your dashboard.
+Regardless of the theme applied on first load, users can always switch between light and dark themes via the toggle button in the upper-right corner of the dashboard.

 Change theme